4 Essential Items Every World Traveller Should Be Packing

 I couldn't imagine travelling without a mosquito net.
 So this is number 1 on my list of essential travel items that every world traveller should be packing.

-I am using a LifeSystems solo BoxNet.
+I am using a LifeSystems Solo BoxNet.
 I favour this over the wedge-shaped net where the net will always be touching your feet and the net which hangs from a single point.

-I am using a LifeSystems solo BoxNet.
+I am using a LifeSystems Solo BoxNet.
 I favour this over the wedge-shaped net where the net will always be touching your feet and the net which hangs from a single point.

 2. SnugPak Sleeping bag